Monsters Unleashed #1 (of 5) — Writer: Cullen Bunn; Pencils: Steve McNiven; Inks: Jay Leisten; Colors: David Curiel

 Archie #16 — Writer: Mark Waid; Art: Joe Eisma; Colors: Andre Szymanowicz

-Motor Girl is Terry Moore’s current series, about a cute mechanic at a junkyard who’s ex-military, and traumatized enough to have an imaginary guardian who’s the Ape to her Angel; complicating matters is Kill Or Be Killed #5that, out in the southwestern desert where she lives, there are actual little green aliens flying around in saucers whom she’s befriending, but then shady characters are trying to buy the land where it’s happening, and presumably everything will connect up into some of this creator’s trademark action, adventure and humor.
+Motor Girl is Terry Moore’s current series, about a cute mechanic at a junkyard who’s ex-military, and traumatized enough to have an imaginary guardian who’s the Ape to her Angel; complicating matters is that, out in the southwestern desert where she lives, there are actual little green aliens flying around in saucers whom she’s befriending, but then shady characters are trying to buy the land where it’s happening, and presumably everything will connect up into some of this creator’s trademark action, adventure and humor.
 Speaking of humor, the “whimsical” dial on the aliens could probably stand to be turned down a notch, but don’t let that put you off: Moore is always, always worth reading.
-So are Ed Brubaker and Sean Phillips, whose crime comics have the requisite street grit but then go off in unexpected directions; Kill Or Be Killed, their latest project, is about a Archie #16serial killer who’s compelled to kill someone once a month, and how he tries to find worthy victims (there’s also a demon, but at this point in the story it’s hardly worth mentioning…).
+So are Ed Brubaker and Sean Phillips, whose crime comics have the requisite street grit but then go off in unexpected directions; Kill Or Be Killed, their latest project, is about a serial killer who’s compelled to kill someone once a month, and how he tries to find worthy victims (there’s also a demon, but at this point in the story it’s hardly worth mentioning…).
 Archie gives Mark Waid a three-comic hat trick for the week; it continues his reimagining of the Riverdale cast, although this issue’s Dilton tale would have worked just as well in a ‘60s issue drawn by Dan Decarlo; it’s got both the tight plot and the reasonably-subtle social message of that era, and does a good job of reminding us that there’s not really much of a gap between the older and newer versions of these characters.